mazinko450/programming_templates/README.md

 *   **Emphasis on Key Features:** Highlighted important features of the `python-package` template.
 *   **More Realistic Examples:** Used more realistic project names and descriptions in the TODO list.

-Remember to replace `yourusername` with your actual GitHub username, create the `LICENSE` file, and start building out those templates!
+Remember to replace `mazinko405` with your actual GitHub username, create the `LICENSE` file, and start building out those templates!
 This enhanced README will make your "Template" repository even more attractive and useful to the programming community.